Build an App Using Only AI (No Code Required)

 Behind the Scenes

-| Your Prompt | MCP Tool | What Happens |
+| Your Prompt | What Happens |

-| ”Start dev server” | varity_dev_server | Runs npm run dev, returns localhost URL |
+| ”Start dev server” | varity_dev_server runs npm run dev, returns localhost URL |

-| ”Build for production” | varity_build | Compiles app, optimizes bundle |
+| ”Build for production” | varity_build compiles the app, optimizes the bundle |

-| ”Deploy” | varity_deploy | Uploads to CDN, injects prod credentials |
+| ”Deploy” | varity_deploy deploys the app and injects credentials |

-| ”Show status” | varity_deploy_status | Fetches deployment info |
+| ”Show status” | varity_deploy_status fetches deployment info |

-| ”Compare costs” | varity_cost_calculator | Calculates Varity vs AWS/Vercel |
+| ”Compare costs” | varity_cost_calculator compares Varity vs Vercel, Render, or Railway |

-Every tool runs locally or via Varity’s infrastructure—no manual configuration needed.
+Every tool runs locally or via Varity’s infrastructure.
+No manual configuration needed.

 Troubleshooting